aduffy70/LabNotes/_posts/2018/2018-06-21-P450-and-GSH-assay-summary.md

 Open questions:

   * Can this activity level tell us anything about how much CYP1A2 is present in our cells?
-No, but if we use purified turkey CYP1A5 to generate a standard curve to convert RLUs to amount of CYP we would be able to say that this level of CYP1A2 activity in our ~150K cells is equivalent to the activity of XX pmols of purified turkey CYP1A2.
+No, but if we use purified turkey CYP1A5 to generate a standard curve to convert RLUs to amount of CYP we would be able to say that this level of CYP1A2 activity in our ~150K cells is equivalent to the activity of XX pmols of purified turkey CYP1A2. __Running assays to generate this RLU to CYP standard curve__

 # CYP3A4 assay